Bluebelle (ship): Initial rescue

 At approximately 12:35 p.m. on Monday, November 13, a crew member aboard the oil tanker Gulf Lion observed a man waving frantically from a dinghy drifting in their direction and shouting, "Help!
 I have a dead baby on board!"
 Pulling the man aboard, crew members observed the deceased body of a red-haired prepubescent girl wearing a life jacket inside the dinghy.

 The man identified himself as Julian Harvey, skipper of the ketch Bluebelle.
-Harvey explained that at approximately 8:30 the previous evening, his small vessel was hit by a sudden, strong squall that caused the Bluebelle to rapidly keel over and the main mast to snap at a location between the Abaco Islands and Great Stirrup Cay, slightly injuring his wife and Duperrault and piercing the ship's hull.
-According to Harvey, he was completely separated from all others on board the ketch by this falling mast and the resultant loose rigging, which pulled down the mizzen.
+Harvey explained that at approximately 8:30 the previous evening, his small vessel was hit by a sudden, strong squall that caused Bluebelle to rapidly keel over and the main mast to snap at a location between the Abaco Islands and Great Stirrup Cay, slightly injuring his wife and Arthur and piercing the ship's hull.
+According to Harvey, he was completely separated from all others on board the ketch by this falling mast and the resultant loose rigging, which pulled down the mizzen mast.
 He attempted to retrieve a wire cutter from the cabin to clear the deck space, but a sudden fire broke out on board the small vessel, and he was not able to rescue his wife or any of his passengers.

-Forced to abandon the ketch alone on a dinghy, the body of seven-year-old René Duperrault had soon floated by, and he had retrieved her body and attempted to revive the child.
+Forced to abandon the ketch alone on a dinghy, the body of seven-year-old René had soon floated by, and he had retrieved her body and attempted to revive the child.
 Unsuccessful in this medical effort, he had kept her body alongside him in the raft out of respect.
 (An autopsy later revealed the child had died of drowning.)

 Harvey's questioning

 Taken to Nassau, Harvey was questioned by authorities.
-Although his calm demeanor and the fact his dinghy had been filled with various survival supplies caused some to initially express serious doubts as to his claims, Harvey's story could not be disproven, and he was allowed to return to Miami on November 15, to face further questioning by the U.S. Coast Guard.
+Although his calm demeanor and the fact his dinghy had been filled with various survival supplies caused some to initially express serious doubts as to his claims, his story could not be disproven, and he was allowed to return to Miami on November 15 to face further questioning by the United States Coast Guard.